 - Record serial numbers and keep them in a secure place, not in the car.

 - Park in well lighted locations.

 - Report suspicious people and activity immediately to police using 911.
 Do not underestimate the importance of simply reporting suspicious activity.

 Vehicle prowlers often walk or drive through parking lots looking for vehicles with open windows and/or unlocked doors.
 Criminals also look for valuables left in the open.

-We are seeing a monumental increase in this type of crime here in University Place and as property owners YOU MUST TAKE AN ACTIVE ROLE to avoid becoming a victim.
-The criminal justice system is not enough of a consequence to deter these criminals from committing again and again and again...
+We are seeing a monumental increase in this type of crime here in University Place and as property owners, you must take an active role to avoid becoming a victim.
+The criminal justice system is not enough of a consequence to deter these criminals from committing the crime repeatedly.